karsonk09/greek_mythology_webpage/source/artemis/index.rst

 Leto.
 A day after she was born she had to help assist her mother with giving birth to her twin brother Apollo.
 When Artemis' birth, it is rumored in Greek mythology that when she was a child she sat in Zeus' lap and asked him six
+wishes:

-wishes: to always remain a virgin, to have a bow and arrow and a knee-length tunic to hunt in, to have many names to set her apart from her twin brother Apollo, to be ther Phaesporia (light bringer), to have sixty "daughters of Okeanos" (nine years of age) to be her choir, and for twenty Amnisides Nymphs to be her handmaidens to watch her dogs and bow while she rested.
+1) To always remain a virgin.

+2) To have a bow and arrow and a knee-length tunic to hunt in.

+3) To have many names to set her apart from her twin brother Apollo.

+4) To be ther Phaesporia (light bringer).

+5) To have sixty "daughters of
+Okeanos" (nine years of age) to be her choir.

+6) To have twenty Amnisides Nymphs to be her handmaidens to watch her dogs and bow while she rested.